Masai Mara National Reserve

 Meet the Maasai tribe in the Masai Mara

-The Maasaiare living in this area since they migrated here from the Nile Basin long time ago.
-Their description of the area is “Mara” which means “spotted” in the local Maasai language.
-The naming is due to the many short bushy trees you will see when you drive throught the park as they dot the landscape.
-To see how the Maasai tribe lives, you can visit a village in the Masai Mara.
+The Maasai have been living in this area ever since they migrated here from the Nile Basin a long time ago.
+Mara means ‘spotted’ in Maa, the local Maasai language.
+It refers to the many short bushy trees you see dotted over de savannah plains when you drive through the park.
+To see how the Maasai tribe lives, you can visit one of their villages in the Masai Mara.

 The National Reserve is home to more than 95 animal species and over 400 species of birds.
-The wildlife has usually been based on the escarpment of the reserve.
-Between mid September and mid October it is the best time to visit Masai Mara to see the great migration of wildebeest, zebra, gazelle, antelope and impala.
-By that time they have most likely crossed over from the Tanzanian side of the park Serengeti.
-This annual wildebeest’s migration alone involves over 2.5 million animals.
-The animals are crossing the dangerous Mara in herds of thousands of animals in order to find fresh grass on the other side.
+The wildlife is usually based on the escarpment of the reserve.
+Between August and mid October you can visit Masai Mara to see the great migration of wildebeests, zebras, gazelles, antelopes and impalas.
+By that time they have most likely crossed over from the Tanzania’s Serengeti National Park on the other side of the border.
+This annual wildebeest’s migration involves over 2.5 million animals.
+The animals are crossing the dangerous Mara River in herds of thousands of animals in order to find fresh grass on the other side.
 Crocodiles are already waiting in the waters.
 This is an exciting spectacle you shouldn’t miss!